-Although the decision to remove headphone jacks was for a design purpose, it was not the primary reason to do so.
+Although the decision to remove headphone jacks was for design purposes, it was not the primary reason to do so.
 The intention was to introduce the wireless plan and for users to adopt the plan as early and quickly as possible.

 Apple Headphones And Earbuds